alfarnedo/Web-application-for-chess-endings-training/README.md

   * Readme.md, the file you are currently reading.
   * LICENSE, a file that contains the GNU General Public License version 3.
   * AUTHORS, a text file with the list of authors for the Project
   * src, a subdirectory containing the full source code.
+The following figure shows the structure of folders and files contained in the src subdirectory

 ## PRE-REQUISITES